poifuture/markdown-styler-for-word/MarkdownStyle/README.md

 ## Long Paragraph

-A long paragraph will be rewrapped at column 80 if the the prettier.proseWrap is configured as always.
+A long paragraph will be rewrapped at column 80 if the `prettier.proseWrap` is configured as `always`.
 If there is no empty line, the two lines will be merged in markdown.
 So please always remember to insert an empty line between your paragraphs.

 ## Headings